ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 *[WT_STREAM_DATA_BLOCKED]: #

 A sender SHOULD send a WT_STREAM_DATA_BLOCKED capsule (type=0x190B4D42) when it wishes to send data but is unable to do so due to stream-level flow control.
+A sender is not required to send WT_STREAM_DATA_BLOCKED capsules, however WT_STREAM_DATA_BLOCKED capsules can be used as input to tuning of flow control algorithms and for debugging purposes.

-This capsule is analogous to WT_DATA_BLOCKED.
+This capsule is analogous to WT_DATA_BLOCKED ({{WT_DATA_BLOCKED}}), but for stream-level data limits instead of session-level data limits.

 ~~~
 WT_STREAM_DATA_BLOCKED Capsule {